invenia/blog/_posts/JuliaLangFeatures.md

 true
 ```

-How does this work?
-Juxtaposition Multiplication:
+So how does this work?
+The answer is "Juxtaposition Multiplication": a literal number
-a literal number placed before an expression results in multiplication.
+placed before an expression results in multiplication.

 ```julia
 julia> x = 0.5π